gokhanettin/dddqn-tf/README.md

 ## How to train

-We have gym atari games and custom games.
-Custom games takes considerably shorter time to train.
+We have custom games and gym atari games.
+The custom games takes considerably shorter time to train.

 Here is a training command.